Northern AFC

-Northern FC are based in the Northern area of the city of Dunedin, within the Southern Football Federation region of the New Zealand Football structure.
+Northern AFC is a football club based in the Dunedin North area of the city of Dunedin, New Zealand, within the Southern Football region of the New Zealand Football structure.

-The club has 10 senior teams, from Men's and Women's Premiership teams, Men's Reserves, Men's Third and Fourth grade teams, a Men's over 35's and 45s in the masters grades, and a junior club with a large number of teams from 6th grade through to Youth grade, and U15 and U17 youth development teams.
+The club has 10 senior teams, from Men's and Women's Premiership teams, Men's Reserves, Men's Third and Fourth grade teams, a Men's over 35s and 45s in the masters grades, and a junior club with a large number of teams from 6th grade through to Youth grade, and U15 and U17 youth development teams.
 The club also has an U19 team who form to compete in end of season tournaments.

-The club's home ground is The Caledonian Ground, with trainings and other teams playing at Logan Park Turf, the Gardens Ground (The Clubrooms), Chingford Park, and Forrester Park, all are in the Northern area of the city of Dunedin.
+The club's home ground is the Caledonian Ground, with trainings and other teams playing at Logan Park Turf, the Gardens Ground (the site of the club's clubrooms), Chingford Park, and Forrester Park, all are in the north of Dunedin.

-Founded in 1888 Northern FC is the oldest continually operating football club in the Southern Hemisphere.
+Founded in 1888, Northern is the oldest continually operating football club in the Southern Hemisphere.

 Club history

-In 1888 two football clubs called Northern and Southern were formed in Dunedin.
+In 1888, two football clubs called Northern and Southern were formed in Dunedin.
 The Northern club played in Brown’s paddock in North Dunedin, while the Southern club played at Tahuna Park in South Dunedin.
-The Northern club is still operating today.
+The Northern club is the one still operating today.

 Prior to the formation of the Southern League competition in 1968, Northern was the winner of Dunedin’s top league 14 times.
-Fiercely proud of its history, Northern is one of the more successful teams in Dunedin with eight Chatham Cup Final appearances.
-Two of the club's proudest moments were in 1959 and 1961, winning the Chatham Cup, as well as the National Rothman Cup in 1962.
-19 Northern FC players have represented New Zealand winning full international caps as "All Whites".
+Northern is one of the more successful teams in Dunedin with eight Chatham Cup Final appearances.
+The club's proudest moments include 1959 and 1961, when they won the Chatham Cup, as well as the National Rothman Cup in 1962.
+Nineteen Northern players have represented New Zealand winning full international caps.

-In response to low player numbers in 1972 the Senior club joined with Maori Hill FC in the interests of football in the Northern end of Dunedin, and so the North End United club was formed, however at junior level, both Maori Hill and Northern maintained their individual identities.
-In 1991 it was agreed that the Senior club would revert to its historic Northern FC name.
+In response to low player numbers in 1972 the Senior club joined with Maori Hill FC in the interests of football in the Northern end of Dunedin, forming North End United.
+At junior level, both Maori Hill and Northern maintained their individual identities.
+In 1991 it was agreed that the Senior club would revert to its historic Northern name.

-In 2013 the club celebrated its 125th Jubilee, as part of the celebrations the Men’s Premiership team played Green Island FC in the first club football match to be held under the roof at Dunedin's iconic covered Forsyth Barr Stadium.
+In 2013, the club celebrated its 125th Jubilee.
+As part of the celebrations the Men’s Premiership team played Green Island FC in the first club football match to be held under the roof at Dunedin's new covered Forsyth Barr Stadium.

-Northern’s teams play in Black and White striped shirts, Black Shorts and Black socks as the home kit, with Orange and Black as official away kit colours.
+Northern’s teams play in black and white striped shirts, black shorts and black socks, with orange and black as the official away kit colours.